guidance-guarantee-programme/pension_guidance/content/making_money_last.md

 You’ll also need to decide when to take your State Pension once you reach State Pension age.

-You can’t take the State Pension early but you can push back when you start receiving it - this is called [deferring the State Pension](https://www.gov.uk/deferring-state-pension/what-you-may-get).
+You can’t take the State Pension early but you can delay when you start receiving it – this is called [deferring the State Pension](https://www.gov.uk/deferring-state-pension/what-you-may-get).

 You can also [top up your State Pension](https://www.gov.uk/statepensiontopup) if you don’t get the full amount.